Prior Learning from Experience (PLE)

 Prior Learning from Experience

-If you’ve got years of work experience and/or community involvement, yes.
+If you’ve got years of work experience and/or community involvement, this is an option worth pursuing.

 • Developing plans for wetlands remediation